dochvam/Mammal_SVCs_ISDM_reproducible/README.md

 [https://doi.org/10.5281/zenodo.14219130](https://doi.org/10.5281/zenodo.14219130)

-Place the unzipped files from `model_inputs/` in the directory `intermediate/`, and the repository should then function as intended.
+Place the unzipped files from the `model_inputs/` Zenodo subdirectory into the directory `intermediate/`, and the repository should then function as intended.

 The auxiliary data also include a README.txt file that describe the contents of each file.